test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### Specifying Your Hypervisor

 Kitchen-vagrant defaults to the `virtualbox` provider, which provides a high performance virtualization experience on macOS, Windows, and Linux hosts.
-To use a different hypervsiro specify the `provider` within your kitchen.yml config.
+Specify the `provider` within your `kitchen.yml` config to use a different hypervisor.

 Example configuration using parallels: